 Time of Day and Time of Year

-The primetime for chironomid fishing season is usually just after ice off as well as into the first few weeks of June.
-This timing can be affected by the weather, a warmer spring will shorten the window for most lakes but there some exceptions to this rule as well.
-Tunkwa Lake for example has a great fishery in August when the bomber chironomids hatch (big chironomids) and there can be a Fall fishery as well but the Spring is the most common time for the best fishing.
+The prime time for chironomid fishing is usually just after ice-off as well as into the first few weeks of June.
+This timing can be affected by the weather as a warmer spring will shorten the window for most lakes.
+There are some exceptions to this rule as well.
+Tunkwa Lake, for example, has a great fishery in August when the bomber chironomids hatch (big chironomids) and there can be a Fall fishery as well.
+Spring is the most common time for the best fishing.

 “Chironomid Fishing is Boring”

-This is something we hear get stated sometimes and yes for sure if you anchor up in a spot all day and sit there with no bites it’s not exactly going to be exhilarating.
-There are days where the bite’s just not on, unsettled weather, cooler temps can all lead to slower days on the water.
+This is something we hear sometimes and yes, if you anchor up in a spot all day and sit there with no bites it’s not exactly going to be exhilarating.
+There are days where the bite’s just not on.
+Unsettled weather and cooler temps can all lead to slower days on the water.

-To be successful at chironomid fishing you still must “fish” by this we mean don’t stay in the same spot all day.
-If it’s not happening in an area then move, sometimes it doesn’t take much of a move to be on the fish, try casting to different areas around your boat, move the fly instead of letting it sit, change flies, be active and find the fish.
+To be successful at chironomid fishing you still must “fish”.
+This means we don’t stay in the same spot all day.
+If it’s not happening in an area, move.
+Sometimes it doesn’t take much of a move to be on the fish so try casting to different areas around your boat, moving the fly instead of letting it sit or changing flies.
+Be active and find the fish.

-When you get chironomid fishing dialled in it can truly be a fish ever cast some days, those days are far from boring, so give chironomid fishing a try this spring it can be highly productive and a lot of fun.
+When you get chironomid fishing dialled in, it can truly be a fish every cast.
+Those days are far from boring, so give chironomid fishing a try this spring.
+It can be highly productive and a lot of fun.